egord017/CS180-Project/server/README.md

     Create your local database
     __________________________
     1. Open CMD and type 'psql -U postgres'
+    -For windows, if psql is not recognized, add it to environment variables: "Edit the system environment variables" in windows settings.
+Click path and then add new.
+Add 'C:\Program Files\PostgreSQL\17\bin'

     2. copy and paste 'CREATE DATABASE writersblock;' into CMD to create the SQL database you can use '\l' to view all of your current databases then '\c databaseName' to jump into a database